What Type of Business Is an LLC? Key Facts Explained

 Before setting up an LLC, make sure it's the right business structure for your start-up.
 Seeking professional advice can help you make an informed decision.

-If you need help with questions like “what companies are LLC?” you can post your legal need on UpCounsel's marketplace.
+If you need help with what type of business is an llc, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.